NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 - **Trick** — it will expose the cracks between what you say and what you do, what you claim you want and what you actually want
 - **Paradox** — it will show you both sides are you.
 No one left to fight.

-**One way or another: pragmatic resolution with ethical constraints.** (Ha.
+**One way or another: pragmatic resolution with ethical constraints.**

+> (Ha.
 Told ya!)

 ## 1. 3 Why it is Needed?
 Conflicts persist not because they're unsolvable, but because resolution is desired less than power, revenge, or righteousness.
 This allows us to skip the steps resolution requires: we don't name clearly (we're inside it), we assume instead of verify (checking threatens identity), we judge people instead of consequences (roles feel fixed), we confuse verdict with decision (acting would transform us), and we choose blindness over action (seeing creates responsibility).
 The framework externalises what we cannot do intuitively.

 ## 1.4 When To Use It

-Not every frustration is a conflict. *Traffic cannot negotiate.* Before using this framework, confirm the situation qualifies.
+Not every frustration is a conflict.
+Traffic cannot negotiate.
+Before using this framework, confirm the situation qualifies.

 **Use when:**

-1. There are at least two positions in genuine disagreement.
+1. There are at least two positions in genuine disagreement (even if they are in you only)
 2. You have access to data from all sides.
-3. You have the intention to be honest, objective, and unbiased—or at least to catch yourself when you're not. *(Nice, but not necessary.)*
+3. You have the intention to be honest, objective, and unbiased—or at least to catch yourself when you're not.

+> Regarding point 3: Ideal, not required.
+The framework doesn't care.

-> **Note on the dead and the past:**
+**Note on the dead and the past:**
-> The great grandmother is dead.
+The great grandmother is dead.
 The great grandfather is dead.
 But the conflict happened, the data exists, and you are alive.
 The framework serves the living, even when it examines the dead.

 ---